NHSDigital/digital-prevention-services-portfolio/app/events/winter-2025.md

 ### 14:10 – HomeTest (Matt Visser)

-How we want to scale home testing: Changing lives from HIV to long-term condition management.
+How we want to scale home testing, changing lives from HIV to long-term condition management.

 ### ==14:30 - Break==

-### 14:35 – Intro to Accessibility (?)
+### 14:35 – Intro to Accessibility

-????
+A promo for the Accessibility Lab taking place in [Acacia and Alder](#acacia-and-alder).

 ### 14:40 – NHS Lung Cancer Risk Check Online (Michael Watson and Jules Fidler)